Terms of Business – Townsend Family Law Limited

 We use the information you provide primarily for the provision of legal services to you and for related purposes including updating and enhancing client records, analysis to help us manage our practice, statutory returns and legal and regulatory compliance.
 Our use of that information is subject to your instructions, General Data Protection Regulations 2018, Data Protection Act 1998 and our duty of confidentiality.
 Please note that our work for you may require us to provide information to third parties such as expert witnesses and other professional advisers.
 You have a right of access under data protection legislation to the personal data we hold about you.

-External firms or organisations may conduct audit or quality checks on our practice, such as the Law Society.
+External firms or organisations may conduct audit or quality checks on our practice, such as the SRA.
 These external firms or organisations are required to maintain confidentiality in relation to your files.

 We are professionally and legally obliged to keep your affairs confidential.
 However, solicitors may be required by statute to make a disclosure to the Serious Organised Crime Agency where they know or suspect that a transaction may involve money laundering or terrorist financing.
 If we make a disclosure in relation to your matter, we may not be able to tell you that a disclosure has been made.
 We may have to stop working on your matter for a period of time and may not be able to tell you why.